Observed Premolt Symptoms

 22. A water sac is observed on the hermit crab?s side within the shell.
 (This may not always be observed.)

 23. If the hermit crab is missing a leg or cheliped, a gel limb will form.
-The gel limb appears to go through a sudden growth spurt the closer the hermit crab is to actually molting.
+The gel limb appears to go through a sudden growth spurt and a change in color the closer the hermit crab is to actually molting.

 Lamont Darren Medley